Quantum jump metrology in a two-cavity network: A two-mode cavity network with quantum feedback

 \section{A two-mode cavity network with quantum feedback}

-In this Section, we review the main tools for the theoretical modelling of the experimental setup shown in Fig.~\ref{fig:setup}.
-As we simply consider laser driving of optical cavities, the quantised electromagnetic field inside the resonators remains always in a coherent state.
+In this section, we review the main tools for the theoretical modelling of the experimental setup shown in Fig.~\ref{fig:setup}.
+As we simply consider cavities subject only to laser driving in the form of pulses, resulting in displacements of the cavity field, the system remains always in a coherent state.
 In the following we have a closer look at the dynamics of these coherent states under the condition of no photon emission and in case of an emission.
-In addition, we introduce quantum optical master equations which can be used for the prediction of ensemble expectation values.
+In addition, we introduce quantum optical master equations that can be used for the prediction of ensemble expectation values.